MarkusAmshove/natls/README.md

 This repository contains a language server implementation for the [Natural language](https://en.wikipedia.org/wiki/ADABAS#Natural_(4GL)) created by Software AG.

-The latest unstable build of the `main` branch can always be downloaded from the [nightly tag](https://github.com/MarkusAmshove/natls/releases/tag/unstable).
+The latest release and changelog can be found at [GitHub Releases](https://github.com/MarkusAmshove/natls/releases/).

 The language server supports, but isn't limited to: